Maui > Upcountry > Kula

 St Johnʼs Episcopal Church

 A public restroom is available.

 625 Middle Road

-This grower placed 5th Statewide in Cupping Competition and 2nd place Maui District, recently.
+This grower placed 5th Statewide in Cupping Competition and 2nd place in the Maui District, recently.

 Henry Fong Store

 9226 Kula Hwy, located next to Grandmaʼs Coffee Shop.